Modeling coronavirus: 'Uncertainty is the only certainty' - KVIA

 One challenge for modelers is dealing with seesawing death totals from overburdened public health departments.
 A state’s data might show big swings in deaths — but only because a backlog of reports showed up all at once.
 The tremendous leaps in deaths in a single day could throw off predictions.

-Another problem, said University of Texas disease modeler Lauren Meyer, is that most of the pandemic models, including hers, are based on how influenza acts, and that is different from this new coronavirus.
+Another problem, said University of Texas disease modeler Lauren Ancel Meyers, is that most of the pandemic models, including hers, are based on how influenza acts, and that is different from this new coronavirus.

 Because of the large fudge factor, it’s smart not to look at one single number — the minimum number of deaths, or the maximum for that matter — but instead at the range of confidence, where there’s a 95% chance reality will fall, mathematician Paulos said.
 For the University of Washington model, that’s from 50,000 to 136,000 deaths.

-Note: This story has been updated to correct the name of the University of Texas disease modeler to Lauren Ancel Meyers, not Lauren Meyer.